logo

 First Aid for Heat Stroke

-While you do this, offer your dog cool, fresh water to drink.
-Let the dog drink as much as they are willing to, but don't force it — some dogs with severe heat stroke or unable to drink on their own.
+While you cool them, offer fresh, cool water to drink.
+Let your dog drink as much as they want, but don't force it.
+Some dogs with severe heat stroke are too disoriented to drink safely on their own.

 Dog being bathed shower sprayer Nastasic / Getty Images